osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 ##### Field Node System Table (FNST)

-The __field node system table (FNST)__ is a table used for communicating the devices connected to the field node.
+The __field node system table (FNST)__ is a table used for communicating the devices connected to a field node.
-The table contains a row for each device connected, each represented by their class and an address.
-The class is given by the method explained in the previous section.
-The address is assigned by giving each device a unique positive integer.
-The field node is responsible for both creating and storing this table, and is essential for the system to work.
-By the addition or removal of a new device, the table must be updated accordingly.
-The following table shows an example of how a FNST could look.
+The job of this table is to store _address_ - _device class_ pairs for each device connected to a field node.
+Once a field node has generated its FNST, it can then be used to communicate information about the devices the field node possesses to other nodes in a system.
+All nodes that now has access to this table, can simply address the devices of the field node by their addresses, and can look up the table to find the corresponding device address.

+Each device is assigned a non-negative integer, and has to be unique for that field node.
+FNST allows for multiple devices of the same device class, as long as they are assigned unique addresses.

 | Class | Address |
 |-------|---------|